$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 where $\widetilde{\alpha}_{u,d}$, $\widetilde{\beta}_{u,d}$, $\widetilde{\gamma}_{u,d}$, $\widetilde{\delta}_{u,d}$ are complex elements of two unitary Higgs mixing matrices.
 The orthogonal linear combinations are assumed to be very heavy, well above the TeV scale in order to sufficiently suppress the FCNCs.
 We will further assume that only the light Higgs doublet states get VEVs in order to perform EW symmetry breaking,

 while the heavy linear combinations do not, i.e.~we assume that in the Higgs basis the linear combinations which do not get VEVs are very heavy.
 The discussion of such Higgs potential is beyond the scope of this paper, for the interested reader a deeper discussion was made in Section 3.4 of \cite{King:2021jeo}.
-We shall just anticipate that the situation is familiar from $SO(10)$ models \cite{Fukuyama:2012rw}, where there are 6 Higgs doublets arising from the 10, 120 and $\overline{126}$ representations, denoted as $H_{10}$, $H_{120}$, $H_{\overline{126}}$, two from each, but below the $SO(10)$ breaking scale only two Higgs doublets are assumed to be light, similar to $H_{u}$ and $H_{d}$ above.
-In any case, we shall assume that the unitary transformations in Eq.~\eqref{eq:Light_Higgses} and hence express each of the personal Higgs doublets in terms of the light doublets $H_{u}$, $H_{d}$,
+In any case, we shall invert the unitary transformations in Eq.~\eqref{eq:Light_Higgses} to express each of the personal Higgs doublets in terms of the light doublets $H_{u}$, $H_{d}$,

 ignoring the heavy states indicated by dots.
-When the light Higgs $H_{u}$, $H_{d}$ gain their VEVs in Eq.~\eqref{eq:VeVs_2HDM}, the personal Higgs in the original basis can be thought of as gaining VEVs $\left\langle H_{t}\right\rangle =\alpha_{u}v_{u}$, etc...
+When the light Higgs $H_{u}$, $H_{d}$ gain their VEVs in Eq.~\eqref{eq:VeVs_2HDM}, the personal Higgs in the original basis can be thought of as gaining effective VEVs $\left\langle H_{t}\right\rangle =\alpha_{u}v_{u}$, etc...
 This approach will be used in the next section, when constructing the low-energy quark and lepton mass matrices.